amarCausevic/AutomatedTestOutfit7/README.md

 Success: Animation of character being petted will be triggered, at the end screenshot will be taken of current status on GUI.

+# Solution for my expertise test
+## Go to info,press show to play and assert that first paragraph is correct “Talk to Tom and he repeats with a funny voice”
+- [X] Create new class "HowToPlay.java" with @TestInstance(TestInstance.Lifecycle.PER_CLASS)
+- [X] Create new method with @Test
+- [X] First find an element for info button.
+ID of an element is com.outfit7.talkingtom:id/buttonInfo
+- [X] Second find an element for how to play button.
+ID of an element is com.outfit7.talkingtom:id/infoWebButtonHowToPlay
+- [X] Trigger click event on buttonInfo button
+- [X] After we are in INFO view we can click on infoWebButtonHowToPlay
+- [X] Tigger click event on infoWebButtonHowToPlay
+- [X] HOW TO PLAY view will be open
+- [X] Save all android.view.View inside a List<MobileElement>
+- [X] Go through list and find item with correct text
+- [X] In case of a success display input
+- [X] In case of a fail trigger IOException